kelvinxuande/glassdoor-job-scrapper/README.md

 ## Prerequisites

-Refer to requirements.txt for a comprehensive list of requirements.
+Refer to requirements.txt for a comprehensive list of requirements.</br>
 It works with Firefox Selenium Webdrive, it MIGHT not work if Firefox browser is not installed.

 ## Usage